Measuring changes in polarisation using Singular Value Decomposition of network graphs: Introduction

 \section{Introduction}

-Social and political polarisation is an issue of increasing concern in New Zealand \cite{hannah_polarisation_2023}, as well as a wide range of countries \cite{tucker2018social}. \cite{Hebenstreit_Germany_2022} \cite{Rodon_Spain_2022} \cite{Kozłowski_Poland_2023} \cite{Teney_Germany_2023}.
+Social and political polarisation is an issue of increasing concern in New Zealand \cite{hannah_polarisation_2023}, and many other countries \cite{tucker2018social, Hebenstreit_Germany_2022, Rodon_Spain_2022, Kozłowski_Poland_2023, Teney_Germany_2023}.
 While it was initially thought that New Zealand had avoided the populist takeover seen in countries such as the USA \cite{vowles_exception_2020}, radical changes in the government makeup in both 2020 and 2023 have since called this into question.
-This paper will explore existing methods of measuring polarisation and propose a new measurement based on Singular Value Decomposition of social Random Dot Product Graphs.
+It is therefore important to develop tools to measure changes in polarisation in societies so that it can be detected and countered as early as possible.
+In this paper we raise issues with existing polarisation measurement methods, particularly bimodality-based analyses, and propose a new method of measurement which we believe accounts for these issues.

 New Zealand was considered to have escaped the development of polarisation which had developed in similar nations, particularly with the 2016 election of Donald Trump in the USA \cite{vowles_exception_2020}.
 Analysis of voter polarisation in NZ from 2009-2018 showed little evidence of polarisation in that period \cite{satherley_voting_2020}.
 Topic modelling of political party manifestos showed similarities between the manifestos of parties on the left and right \cite{orellana_manifestos_2023}, suggesting that despite their rivalries the parties are not deeply divided.
 Tan \cite{tan_taiwan_2020} argues that the lack of bipartisanship between NZ’s left and right indicates that the parties are polarised; however, they found that the perceived distances between left and right parties, and between those parties and voters, were stable over time, suggesting that polarisation is not increasing.
 Satherley et al. \cite{satherley_stability_2021} find that there is a high level of stability in the partisanship of NZ voters (i.e. they do not frequently change which party they support) in years up until 2017 and note that this creates a risk of polarisation if voters stay committed to a party that becomes increasingly extreme.
 In another paper, Satherley et al. \cite{satherley_identity_2020} find that in analysis of polarisation between the Labour, Green, and National parties, NZ European voters and voters of high socio-economic status exhibit more polarisation in their party preferences than other groups.
 Stanley et al. \cite{stanley_climate_2021} find that climate change is not a polarising issue for New Zealand, with the voting public largely accepting its existence.